-- 1. CALLS ON the World Commission on Protected Areas (WCPA) to explore means of providing guidance on using trails and ecological trail corridors as conservation tools, including by gathering information, convening discussions and producing case studies and recommendations; - 2.
-REQUESTS WCPA to conduct this work in cooperation with the IUCN Secretariat, other IUCN Commissions, IUCN Members, intergovernmental organisations, and other governmental agencies and non-governmental organisations, including the World Trails Network; and - 3.
-REQUESTS WCPA to incorporate in this endeavour methods for: - a. planning, creating, restoring, protecting and securing legal recognition of trails, ecological trail corridors; [and other kinds of trails such as those utilized by skiers/snowboarders in mountain regions] - b. interpretation and education, including wildlife viewing, use of trailside examples to demonstrate consequences and expected effects of climate change, and websites and apps that include in-depth information on the natural history [geodiversity, biodiversity], conservation and culture of the area:
+- 1. CALLS ON the World Commission on Protected Areas (WCPA) to explore means of providing guidance on zoning that would take trails into account, as well as their associated natural corridors as conservation tools, including by developing clear definitions, gathering information, convening discussions and producing case studies and recommendations; - 2.
+REQUESTS WCPA to conduct this work in cooperation with the IUCN Secretariat, other IUCN Commissions, IUCN Members, intergovernmental organisations, governmental agencies and non-governmental organisations, such as the World Trails Network. - 3.
+REQUESTS WCPA to incorporate in this endeavour methods for: - a. defining and developing methods and/or criteria for planning, creating, restoring, protecting and securing legal recognition of trails;

-- c. preventing and lessening the harm trails may cause to people and the surrounding natural environment, in cooperation with the Species Survival Commission (regarding human-wildlife interactions and invasive species) and the One Health initiative, particularly regarding zoonotic diseases; and - d. managing conflicts among kinds of trail users, ranging from hikers and bicyclists to horseback riders and drivers of all-terrain vehicles.
+- b. interpretation and education, including wildlife viewing, use of trailside examples to demonstrate consequences and expected effects of climate change, and websites and apps that include in-depth information on the biodiversity, geodiversity, conservation and culture of the area; - c. preventing and lessening the harm trails may cause to people and the surrounding natural environment, in cooperation with the Species Survival Commission (regarding human-wildlife interactions and invasive species) and the One Health initiative, particularly regarding zoonotic diseases; and - d. managing conflicts among all kinds of trail users through inclusive governance mechanisms that involve local communities, Indigenous Peoples, relevant authorities, landowners and user groups.